-In 1960 Tavernari won the Premio Rancati and a year later he had his first one-man show in Paris.
-Also, in 1961 he took part in collective exhibitions in Tokyo, Gothenburg, Oslo, Padua, Pittsburgh, Dresden and Bucharest.
-In 1962 he was awarded the Golden Medal of the President of the Republic at the Esposizione Nazionale di Arte Figurativa, Spoleto.
+In 1948 he travelled to France to see the work of Pablo Picasso and in 1949 he was awarded the Città di Varese Sculpture Prize.
+In 1954 he received another prize at the Esposizione Nazionale d’Arte Figurativa in Spoleto, and a year later he exhibited his works at the Rome Quadriennale.
+Between 1948 and 1952 he experimented with abstraction before returning to figurative sculpture; his naturalism, however, was permeated by Art Informel aesthetics.
+In 1960 Tavernari won the Premio Rancati and a year later he had his first solo show in Paris.
+Also in 1961, he took part in collective exhibitions in Tokyo, Gothenburg, Oslo, Padua, Pittsburgh, Dresden and Bucharest.
+In 1962 he was awarded the Golden Medal of the President of the Italian Republic at the Esposizione Nazionale di Arte Figurativa, Spoleto.
 In 1964 Tavernari was admitted as a member of the UNESCO International Association of Art.
-In successive years his work was exhibited at the Venice Biennale (1964), at the Padiglione d’Arte Contemporanea di Milano (1969) and at an important retrospective at the Musée Rodin, Paris (1973).
-In 1974 he was invited to show his work at the Musei Civici di Villa Mirabello, in Varese, and thenceforth he was given several solo exhibitions in other Italian cities—Rimini, Prato, Turin and Lucca.
+In successive years his work was exhibited at the Venice Biennale in 1964, at the Padiglione d’Arte Contemporanea di Milano in 1969, and at an important retrospective at the Musée Rodin, Paris in 1973.
+In 1974 he was invited to show his work at the Musei Civici di Villa Mirabello, in Varese, and thenceforth he was given several solo exhibitions in other Italian cities, including Rimini, Prato, Turin and Lucca.
 Tavernari died in Varese on October 29, 1987.